 Rapid response teams are staged to deploy to shorelines affected by oil to evaluate and determine an appropriate clean-up effort to minimize the impact to the environment.

-More than 275,580 feet of boom (barrier) has been assigned to contain the spill.
+• More than 275,000 feet of boom (barrier) have been deployed to contain the spill—an increase of nearly 60,000 feet since yesterday.
 An additional 316,470 feet is available.

-142,914 gallons of dispersant have been deployed and an additional 68,300 gallons are available.
+• Nearly 143,000 gallons of dispersant have been deployed—an increase of more than 3,500 gallons since yesterday.
+An additional 68,300 gallons are available.